V01D-NULL/V01D-NULL/README.md

 ## Hi there 👋

-- 🔥 I am an 18 year young developer from the USA who is is fascinated by computers and video games
+- 🔥 I am an 18 year young developer from the USA who is is fascinated by computers and video games (I would see myself as a game developer, who likes to take occasional deep dives into the OS Development realm ;) )
 - 🔭 I’m currently working on a 2D top down game made with the godot engine
 - 🌱 I’m currently learning C++ and gdscript
 - 👯 I’m looking to collaborate on ValidityOS or your kernel :)